 Post-setup, QuickBooks helps you stay on top of your finances with extensive reporting.
-The pricier your plan, the more reports you get, which makes sense; the heftier plans are built for bigger businesses, which usually have more complex finances (for instance, high-level inventory management and payroll).
+The pricier your plan, the more reports you get, which makes sense.
+After all, the heftier plans are built for bigger businesses, which have more complex needs like high-level inventory management and payroll.
 Most notably, with QuickBooks Plus and Advanced, you can access 60+ reports, all of which can give you at-a-glance information about how your business is performing.

 And if you do most of your accounting on the go, QuickBooks Online is one of your best solutions.
 Of all our top accounting software solutions, it has one of the highest-rated mobile accounting apps.
 The app is basically an all-in-one accounting platform that lets you create invoices, scan receipts, manage expenses, track mileage, and reach out to customers from any web-enabled device.

-In other words, QuickBooks’ app does just about everything the accounting software can do—a rarity among accounting software providers.
-Even better, both iOS and Android users are happy with the app’s performance.
-On Apple’s App Store, 123.6K users give the app an average of 4.7 out of 5 stars,2 and on Google Play, the app averages 4.2 stars between 33K users.3
+In other words, QuickBooks' app does just about everything the accounting software can do—a rarity among accounting software providers.
+Even better, both iOS and Android users are happy with the app's performance.
+On Apple's App Store, 127K users give the app an average of 4.7 out of 5 stars,1 and on Google Play, the app averages 4.0 stars among 42.3K users.2